-Areas and uses in those areas that are under exclusive federal jurisdiction as established through federal or state statutes are not subject to the jurisdiction of this title or chapter 90.58 RCW.
-Federal agencies shall not be required to obtain permits for developments undertaken by the federal government on lands owned in fee by the federal government, or on easements obtained by the federal government for a specified purpose where the proposed development is consistent with the specified purpose, unless under either circumstance the federal government grants or reserves to the state or City of XXXXXXX, substantial jurisdiction over activities on those lands.

-- 2) The permit system shall apply to all nonfederal developments and uses undertaken on federal lands and on lands subject to nonfederal ownership, lease, or easement, even though such lands may fall within the external boundaries of a federal ownership. - 3) The permit system shall apply to developments undertaken on lands not federally owned but under lease, easement, license, or other similar federal property rights short of fee ownership, to the federal government. - 4) The above paragraphs shall be controlling for the purposes of Shoreline permits for federal land or federal projects; however, the following attempts to clarify these limits for practical use: - a.
-Federal development on federally owned land is not required to obtain a permit. - b.
-Federal development on a federally owned lease is not required to obtain a permit, as long as the development is consistent with the purpose of the lease. - c.
-Development on federally owned land under a non-federal lease or easement must obtain a Shoreline permit. - d.
-Non-federal development or use on federally owned land must obtain a Shoreline permit. - e.
-Development on non-federal land must obtain a Shoreline permit, even if it is leased, rented, etc. to the federal government, or it is within the boundaries of federal ownership.
+- A) Areas and uses in those areas that are under exclusive federal jurisdiction as established through federal or state statutes are not subject to the jurisdiction of this title or chapter 90.58 RCW.
+Federal agencies shall not be required to obtain permits for developments undertaken by the federal government on lands owned in fee by the federal government, or on easements obtained by the federal government for a specified purpose where the proposed development is consistent with the specified purpose, unless under either circumstance the federal government grants or reserves to the state or Yakima County, or city of Grandview substantial jurisdiction over activities on those lands. - The permit system shall apply to all nonfederal developments and uses undertaken on federal lands. and on lands subject to nonfederal ownership, lease, or easement, even though such lands may fall within the external boundaries of a federal ownership. - C) The permit system shall apply to developments undertaken on lands not federally owned but under lease, easement, license, or other similar federal property rights short of fee ownership, to the federal government. - D) The above paragraphs shall be controlling for the purposes of Shoreline permits for federal land or federal projects; however, the following attempts to clarify these limits for practical use: - Federal development on federally owned land is not required to obtain a permit. - 2) Federal development on a federally owned lease is not required to obtain a permit, as long as the development is consistent with the purpose of the lease. - 3) Development on federally owned land under a non-federal lease or easement must obtain a Shoreline permit. - 4) Non-federal development or use on federally owned land must obtain a Shoreline permit. - 5) Development on non-federal land must obtain a Shoreline permit, even if it is leased, rented, etc. Draft to the federal government, or it is within the boundaries of federal ownership.

-.01.07 Administrative Authority
+18.10.080 Administrative Authority

-- 1) The City of XXXXXX Planning or Public Works Department shall be responsible for the general administration of this title.
-The Planning/Public Works Director or the Director's designee shall serve as the Administrative Official of this title.
-The Administrative Official shall establish procedures for implementation of this title. - a.
-Where the provisions of these regulations may be unclear in special circumstances, or where judgment must be made because of the nature of the language used, the Administrative Official shall make such interpretations.
+- 1) The city of Grandview department of public works shall be responsible for the general administration of this division.
+The director of public works or the director of public works' designee shall serve as the administrative official of this division, except as noted in Chapter 18.50 GMC.
+The administrative official shall establish procedures for implementation of this division. - a) Where the provisions of these regulations may be unclear in special circumstances, or where judgment must be made because of the nature of the language used, the Administrative Official shall make such interpretations.
 Such interpretation shall specify whether the issue is under Shoreline jurisdiction or not.
 A separate record of all interpretations shall be kept.
-To avoid arbitrariness, any earlier interpretation that may relate to a pending action shall be examined by the Administrative Official for its effect or influence on the pending action. - b.
-A written request for interpretation of any provision of this title, or any rule or

-- regulation adopted pursuant to this title may be submitted to the Administrative Official.
+To avoid arbitrariness, any earlier interpretation that may relate to a pending action shall be examined by the Administrative Official for its effect or influence on the pending action. - b) A written request for interpretation of any provision of this division or any rule or regulation adopted pursuant to this division may be submitted to the administrative official.
 Each request shall set forth the specific provision or provisions to be interpreted and the facts of the specific situation giving rise to the request for an interpretation.
-Interpretations shall be administered in accordance with .03.09 of this Title. - (c) The City shall consult with the Department of Ecology (Ecology) to ensure that any formal written interpretations are consistent with the purpose and intent of the SMA (RCW 90.58), pursuant to WAC 173-26-140.
+Interpretations shall be administered in accordance with GMC Title 14, Administration of Development Regulations.
+(Ord.
+2008-12 § 1 (Exh.
+A (18.01.08)), 2008). - (c) The City shall consult with the Department of Ecology (Ecology) to ensure that any formal written interpretations are consistent with the purpose and intent of the SMA (RCW 90.58), pursuant to WAC 173-26-140.

-.01.08 Severability
+18.10.090 Severability